 On these days, brick-and-mortar branches will likely be closed.
-(One notable exception among major banks is TD Bank, which opens on some federal holidays but will be closed on Memorial Day.)
-In-person services are not available: Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it's automated.
+(One notable exception among major banks is TD Bank, which opens on some federal holidays but will be closed on Labor Day.)
+If so, in-person services are not available: Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it's automated.
 ATMs should be accessible.

 Digital banking remains open, however, regardless of what America is celebrating that day.
 You can transact routine banking business via your bank's or credit union's website or app.
 If you have an online account, you can:

 - deposit checks

 Your bank may offer additional digital services; check its website for information.